gnosticdev/highlevel-api-sdk/README.md

 - And more...

 The webhooks client provides full type safety and validation for all webhook payloads defined in the HighLevel API.

+#### Webhook Signature Verification

+For webhook signature verification and payload decryption, see the [Webhook Payload Decryption documentation](./docs/decrypt-payload.md).
+Note that signature verification code uses Node.js's `crypto` module and is not included in the SDK to maintain compatibility with all runtimes (Cloudflare Workers, Bun, etc.).

 ### Endpoint Types